ischmidt20/cbbBot/README.md

 # cbbBot
-Automatically creates game threads for r/CollegeBasketball Requires a login file that contains "username,password".
+Automatically creates game threads for r/CollegeBasketball.
-Requires directory (see 'home/ischmidt/' in files) to download files to as bot does its work.
+Requires directory (see 'home/ischmidt/cbbBot' in files) to download files to as bot does its work.